tlancian/bio_cs/README.md

 * The code has been tested with Python 3.8
 * Input graph must be a weighted tab-separated edge-list, following the format: "node1 \t node2 \t weight"
-* toy.tsv is a toy graph for trying our method.

 ### Execution